microsoft/vscode-docs/docs/customization/keybindings.md

 Visual Studio Code lets you perform most tasks directly from the keyboard.
 This page lists out the default bindings and describes how you can update them.

 >**Note:** If you visit this page on a Mac, you will see the key bindings for the Mac.
 If you visit using Windows or Linux, you will see the keys for that OS.
+If you need the key binding for another OS, hover your mouse over the key you are interested in.

 >**Note:** The following keys are rendered assuming a standard US keyboard layout.
 If you use a different keyboard layout, please [read below](/docs/customization/keybindings.md#keyboard-layouts).